Network-based Topic Interaction Map for Big Data Mining of COVID-19 Biomedical Literature: Results

+We applied {\tt oblim} rotation to the estimated topic position matrix $\mathbf{A}_{k\%}^{*}$ using the R package GPArotation \citep{bernaards2005gradient}, and obtained matrix $\mathbf{B}_k$ $k=40\%, \cdots, 60\%$ with the rotation matrix $\mathbf{R}$.
+By rotating the original latent space, the axes improve interpretation of the identified latent space (e.g., determining the meaning of a topic's transition based on the X-axis or Y-axis).

+We calculated the score ${s}_{i,j}$ for each word $j$ with topic $i$ based on each $\bf{B}_{k}$ for $k=40\%, \cdots, 60\%$.
+Figure \ref{scoreplotcompare} shows the two different scenarios of the plot of $s_{i,j}$ and affinity ($\exp{(-\gamma_{i,j})}$) in ${\bf B}_{47\%}$; one with a high score and high affinity, and the other with a low score but high affinity.
+Because this topic has many words in common with other nearby topics, although there are some words close to that topic, they were not close enough to distinguish the characteristics of that topic based on the probability of words belonging to it (Figure \ref{scorenodepen}).
+The second scenario is that the latent positions of some topics are located far from the center, indicating that they have distinctive characteristics compared to other topics.
+There is only one pattern in this case; it has a high score and affinity because those words are both close to those topics and have a high probability within those topics.

+We extracted the top 20\% of words with high values in score to name the topic.
+After then we collected the meaningful words that commonly appear on the top of the list among every portion of words set ${\bf B}_{k}, k=40\%, \cdots, 60\%$.
+Table~\ref{topicname} shows the name of each topic determined based on the selected words with its top score words.
+We provide a detail explanation of the topic name with high-score words in the Web Appendix F of the Supporting Information.

-In this section, using the results obtained with the procedure described above, we interrogated what kind of topics have been extensively studied in the biomedical literature on COVID-19.
+To eliminate visualization bias due to the selection of words, we tracked the topics' latent positions by using different input matrices $\mathbf{B}_{k}$.
+We interrogated what kinds of topics have been extensively studied in the biomedical literature on COVID-19.
 In addition, we also studied how those topics were related to each other, based on their closeness in the sense of latent positions.
 We also partially clustered the topics based on their relationships using the quadrants.
-This allows us to check which studies about COVID19 are relevant to each other and could be integrated.
-Figure \ref{finalresults} displays the trajectory plot and it shows how topics were positioned on the latent space and how these topics make transition.
-More specifically, the direction of arrows refers to how topics' coordinates changed as a function of numbers of words, where each arrow moves from ${\bf B}_{60\%}$ to ${\bf B}_{40\%}$ as the number of words decreases.
+This allows us to check which studies about COVID-19 are relevant to each other and could be integrated.
+Figure \ref{finalresults} displays the trajectory plot and it shows how topics were positioned on the latent space and how these topics make the transition.
+More specifically, the direction of arrows refers to how topics' coordinates changed as a function of the numbers of words, where each arrow moved from ${\bf B}_{60\%}$ to ${\bf B}_{40\%}$ as the number of words decreased.